-· (HELM) - Graduate adjustment mid-2012 to mid-2016 and mid-2017 onwards HELM mid-2017 onwards Target population Those on HESA and PR data in the previous year and only on the PR this year if they have a pre-study local authority recorded.
-All those on HESA and PR data the previous year and only on the PR this year.
-Timeliness Gradually over a period of years, slightly too slow in first year and slightly too fast in second year.
-Based on a set of static moving-out factors.
-Immediately, in the year after they are no longer present on HESA data.
-Graduate destination Pre-study local authority as recorded on the PR.
-Based on distribution of destinations of higher education leavers from three years previously.
-Distribution is based on data for those who did not update their PR in the year following leaving.
+- Graduate adjustment mid-2012 to mid-2016 and mid-2017 onwards: those on HESA and PR data in the previous year and only on the PR this year if they have a pre-study local authority recorded. - HELM mid-2017 onwards: all those on HESA and PR data the previous year and only on the PR this year.

+Timeliness

+- Graduate adjustment mid-2012 to mid-2016 and mid-2017 onwards: gradually over a period of years, slightly too slow in first year and slightly too fast in second year; based on a set of static moving-out factors. - HELM mid-2017 onwards: immediately, in the year after they are no longer present on HESA data.

+Graduate destination

+- Graduate adjustment mid-2012 to mid-2016 and mid-2017 onwards: pre-study local authority as recorded on the PR. - HELM mid-2017 onwards: based on distribution of destinations of higher education leavers from three years previously; distribution is based on data for those who did not update their PR in the year following leaving.